Chun5/works/index.rst

 ::

   This blog is written to present my technical writings, and share valuable things in the field.

-  If it’s clear to me, it should be clear to them by technical writing.
+  If it is clear to me, it should be clear to them by technical writing.

   Have a beautiful day :)